This easy recipe for Granola Cups is perfect for people who want a tasty breakfast without much fuss. Top with fresh berries for added deliciousness.

 - 1 cup vanilla bean yogurt

 - 1 cup raspberries

-Once cooled fill the cups with Nordica Smooth Vanilla Bean.
+- Once cooled fill the cups with vanilla bean yogurt.

 Take a minute to follow me on Pinterest.
 I’m always pinning great recipes and lots of other things as well.